The dried fruits and white seeds of black pepper, Piper nigrum

 The dried white seeds that compose white pepper

-Since white pepper has stayed on the vine longer, it has a more powerful aroma and a distinctive herbal smell that some describe as grassy.
+Since white pepper has stayed on the vine longer, it has a more powerful aroma.
+Some describe the distinctive herbal smell as grassy.

 In an effort to better understand the nuances, I dragged my daughter to Kalustyan’s in New York City this weekend.
 Established in 1944, Kalustyan’s is, according to Zagat’s, ‘Simply the best place in Manhattan for Middle Eastern and Indian herbs and spices.’
 The tiny store didn’t disappoint.
 Three floors of metal shelves stacked floor to ceiling with transparent envelopes contained every ground spice, flower and herb imaginable.